unclereeemus/ytmp/README.md

   fzf bindings when making search (for ytmp [z|x|s|sp]):
   --------------------------------------------------------

-  	ctrl-r		replace input field with selection ctrl-g		search query and selection ctrl-x		send input field as search (none of the selections are passed) ctrl-j		jump
+  	ctrl-r		replace input field with entry ctrl-g		search query and selection ctrl-x		send input field as search (none of the selections are passed) ctrl-j		jump